-The current exception is the last unhandled exception thrown.
+The current exception is the last exception raised and not subsequently caught at a given moment during runtime.

-Evaluation of a throw expression of the form throw e; proceeds as follows:
+Evaluation of a throw expression of the form throw e; proceeds as follows: The expression e is evaluated yielding a value v.